w3f/polkadot-wiki/docs/learn/learn-staking.md

 nominator [guide](learn-nominator.md) to understanding your responsibilities as a nominator.

 If you want to become a nominator, see [this](../learn/learn-nominator.md) guide.
-If you are a beginner and would like to securely stake your tokens using the Polkadot-JS UI, refer to [this](how-to/stake-nominate.md) article.
+If you are a beginner and would like to securely stake your tokens using the Polkadot Developer Interface, refer to [this](how-to/stake-nominate.md) article.
 The tutorial presented in the article is demonstrated on Polkadot, but the procedure is the same for Kusama.